Richiemalone1996/covid-19-Analysis/README.md

-Why the country with the highest death rate is Peru.
+While the country with the highest death rate is Peru.

 ![](death_rate.jpg)